networknt/json-schema-validator/doc/1.x/compatibility.md

 ##### Unknown Formats

 When the format assertion vocabularies are used in a meta schema, in accordance to the specification, unknown formats will result in assertions.
-If the format assertion vocabularies are not used, unknown formats will only result in assertions if the assertions are enabled and if `strict("format", true)` for `SchemaRegistryConfig`.
+If the format assertion vocabularies are not used, unknown formats will only result in assertions if the assertions are enabled and if `setStrict("format", true)`.

 ##### Footnotes
 1. Note that the validation are only optional for some of the keywords/formats.